 IAN Trainers Information

-IAN is always looking for experienced trainers in many topic areas specific to the after school and youth development community here in Illinois.
-The experienced trainers will need to know how to facilitate their training by incorporating adult-learning theory practices into their presentation.
-Most of our trainers are recruited by referrals from other trainers and providers in the field.
-By being involved in our conference, or by our connection to the many professional development organizations that we partner with including the following: American Institutes for Research, David P. Weikart Center for Youth Program Quality, National AfterSchool Association, National Institute on Out-of-School Time and state affiliates from across the country connected to the National AfterSchool Association.
+There are numerous ways of being involved in our Illinois AfterSchool Network community.
+This includes presenting at our annual conference, or by facilitating statewide trainings or specialized contract trainings.
+IAN has a diverse and extensive connection to the many professional development organizations that we partner with including the following: American Institutes for Research, David P. Weikart Center for Youth Program Quality, National AfterSchool Association, National Institute on Out-of-School Time and state affiliates from across the country connected to the National AfterSchool Association.

 Please note that all trainers must attend a Trainer’s Orientation that includes training on the Core Competencies of AfterSchool Trainers and have active membership with the Illinois AfterSchool Network.